VirtueSecurity/KubernetesClusterLab/Labs/VanillaK3s/README.md

 # Vanilla K3s Kubernetes Cluster Install and Setup

-This lab provides step-by-step instructions for setting up up a vanilla K3s installation with minimal customization but with all the essential components needed for a functional development environment.
+This lab provides step-by-step instructions for setting up a vanilla K3s installation with minimal customization but with all the essential components needed for a functional development environment.
 This guide assumes you've already reviewed the main project README and have the required prerequisites installed.

 ## Overview